-Portland Parks & Recreation is currently updating the Washington Park Master Plan, originally developed in 1981.
+In 2018 Portland Parks & Recreation updated the Washington Park Master Plan, originally developed in 1981.
 The Master Planning process explored two basic concepts for the future of the park, one of which included a mountain biking trail located east of the MAC Trail.
 This area slopes towards Highway 26, needs environmental restoration, and contains existing demand trails.